GastonSpa/Php-minimalistic-eshop-website/README.md

 ## Description
-Simple and minimalist Php framework for an e-shop.
+Simple Php project for an e-shop website.
 I made it as a training excecise.

 ## Credits